 The Hollywood Branch Bach Festival usually takes place in April.

 This recital is open to any age or level of difficulty.
 Repertoire will be limited to composers from the Baroque era.
 Only one movement or one composition may be chosen for performance.
 The Baroque Festival takes place on the same day and at the same venue as the branch Bach Festival, but whereas the Bach Festival registration takes place through the SCJBF website, registration for the Baroque Festival will be through our branch website.

-This recital is open to any age or level of difficulty.
+This festival is open to any age or level of difficulty.
 Repertoire may represent any historical period but only one composition or one movement may be performed.
 Compositions by students and teachers are encouraged.

-The Spring Recital usually takes place in May at the Santa Monica Blvd.
-Fenton Charter School in Hollywood.
+The Spring Recital usually takes place in May.

 ACHIEVEMENT AWARDS RECITAL